ai4ai-lab/HW/README (1).md

 In this exercise, you will implement the interaction of a reinforcement learning agent with its environment.
 We will use the Gridworld environment from the second lecture.
 You will find a description of the environment below, along with two pieces of relevant material from the lectures: the agent-environment interface and the Q-learning algorithm.

 1. Create an agent that chooses actions randomly with this environment.
+(5 marks)

 2. Create an agent that uses Q-learning.
 You can use initial Q values of 0, a stochasticity parameter for the $\epsilon$-greedy policy function $\epsilon=0.05$, and a learning rate $\alpha = 0.1$.
 But feel free to experiment with other settings of these three parameters.
+(5 marks)

 3. Plot the mean total reward obtained by the two agents through the episodes.
 This is called a **learning curve**.
 Run enough episodes for the Q-learning agent to converge to a near-optimal policy.
+(5 marks)

 ## The environment: Navigation in a gridworld